"The creative and questioning attitude which runs through the veins of Goldsmiths has helped me with everything"

 You examine how the curriculum is a means to educating the type of person society deems desirable.
 It explores how this has changed over time and how it varies in different societies today.
 The philosophical issues underpinning these differences are explored.
 You're encouraged to reflect on what education is and what it means to be educated in a democratic society.

-For the second year you choose a combination of three courses from the options outlined below.
+For the second year you choose a combination of three modules from the options outlined below.
 These are likely to be informed by both your interests and intended career paths.
 In addition all students follow a compulsory unit on research in Education which prepares you both to read and evaluate educational research and to conduct a small research project of your own.
 All Level 5 options build upon and further explore the issues raised in Level 4 modules.
 Please note that options are regularly reviewed and new modules developed.

 |tbc||Introduction to Research in Education||tbc|